 Technologent's CEO/CFO Tammy Cooper Wins OCJB's 2022 Women in Business Award

 Association for Corporate Growth

-Technologent was a finalist in ACG Orange County's 2021 and 2022 Annual Awards Ceremony.
-Technologent was nominated for the Corporate Responsibility Award and Sustained Growth Award.
+Technologent is a 2023 ACG Orange County award winner for Sustained Growth.
+Technologent has also been nominated for the Corporate Responsibility Award and Sustained Growth Award in previous years.

 Zerto Recognition on International Women’s Day